OctopusDeploy/blog/blog/2018-01/roadmap-2018.md

 ## Themes

-There are five key themes to the work we'll be doing in 2018.
+There are four key themes to the work we'll be doing in 2018.

 1. Bringing a cloud-hosted version of Octopus to market
 2. Expanding Octopus outside of the Microsoft ecosystem